 This goes both ways, too: When selling a home, a single owner can exclude from taxes up to $250,000 in profit from the sale of a home, and couples can exclude $500,000 (provided certain qualifying thresholds are met).
 As the April deadline to file approaches, these tax incentives may motivate sellers to accept lower bids in order to expedite the closing process.

-Winter may be wonderful for buying real estate, but any time of year is a great time to buy an investment property on Roofstock.
+Winter may be the best time to buy real estate, but any time of year is a great time to buy an investment property on Roofstock.

 While the winter season may bring less competition and potentially better deals, rental property investors can take advantage of modern solutions that offer access to affordable, cash-flowing rental properties—no matter the season.